 - 1. Tenured teaching staff members who are accused of criminal offenses or unbecoming conduct resign or retire from their positions; - 2.
 Nontenured teaching staff members, including substitute teachers, who are accused of criminal offenses or unbecoming conduct resign, retire, or are removed from their positions; - 3.
 A certificate holder fails to maintain any license, certificate, or authorization that is mandated pursuant to N.J.A.C.
-6A:9B for the holder to serve in a position;
+6A:9-4.1(b) 6A:9B that is mandated in order for the holder to serve in a position;

-TEACHING STAFF MEMBERS 3159/page 2 of 2 Teaching Staff Member/School District Reporting Responsibilities
+TEACHING STAFF MEMBERS

+3159/page 2 of 2

+Teaching Staff Member/School District

+Reporting Responsibilities

 - 4. The Superintendent of Schools becomes aware that a certificate holder has been convicted of a crime or criminal offense while in the district's employ; or - 5.
-The Superintendent has received a report from the Department of Children and Families substantiating allegations of abuse or neglect, or establishing "concerns" regarding a certificated teaching staff member.
+The Superintendent has received a report from the Division of Youth and Family Services (DYFS) Department of Children and Families substantiating allegations of abuse or neglect, or establishing "concerns" regarding a certificated teaching staff member.